-Compared to the rest of the Greater Portland market, the Gresham-Centennial submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Greater Portland market, the Gresham-Centennial submarket has higher rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 0 listings have been made available, which means spaces might be going fast.
+In the last 90 days, 0 listings have been posted online, which means new availabilities are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About Inf% of the office spaces in the Gresham-Centennial are subleases, so you might be able to find a shorter term or below market rent.
+About NaN% of the office spaces in the Gresham-Centennial are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,540 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this region are close to 2 floors.
-Most buildings in this region were built in 1999 and are Class C.
+Even though the median size is 2,540 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this area are around 2 floors.
+Most buildings in this market were built in 1999 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Waste services is the dominant industry in this market.
 Most of the residents of Gresham-Centennial work from home.
 Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.